+4.6.5.1 Reports of Student Misconduct

-ABAC adheres to the USG Policy 4.6.5.1 on reporting student misconduct.
-ABAC provides clear notice to students and other campus community members as to how to file complaints of misconduct.
-Link: https://www.usg.edu/policymanual/section4/C332/#p4.6.5\standards\for\institutional\student\conduct\investigation Complaints to the appropriate department and/or person(s) should include as much information as possible - such as: (1) the type of misconduct alleged; (2) the name and contact information of the individual(s) accused of misconduct; (3) the date(s), time(s), and place(s) of the misconduct; (4) the name(s) and contact information of any individual(s) with knowledge of the incident; (5) whether any tangible evidence has been preserved; and (6) whether a criminal complaint has been made.
+Institutions must provide clear notice to students and other campus community members as to how to file complaints of misconduct.

+Complaints to the appropriate department and/or person(s) should include as much information as possible - such as: (1) the type of misconduct alleged; (2) the name and contact information of the individual(s) accused of misconduct; (3) the date(s), time(s), and place(s) of the misconduct; (4) the name(s) and contact information of any individual(s) with knowledge of the incident; (5) whether any tangible evidence has been preserved; and (6) whether a criminal complaint has been made.

 Information from complaints may be shared as necessary to investigate and to resolve the alleged misconduct.
 Complaints shall be investigated and resolved as outlined below.
 The need to issue a broader warning to the community in compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act ("Clery Act") shall be assessed in compliance with federal law.

-Where appropriate, complainants may file a law enforcement report as well as an institutional report, but are not required to file both.
+Where appropriate, Complainants may file a law enforcement report as well as an institutional report, but are not required to file both.

-Confidentiality: Where a complainant or alleged victim requests that their identity be withheld or the allegation(s) not be investigated, ABAC will consider whether or not such request(s) can be honored while still providing a safe and nondiscriminatory environment for ABAC and conducting an effective review of the allegations.
-ABAC should inform the requesting party that the institution cannot guarantee confidentiality.

-Retaliation: Anyone who, in good faith, reports what she or he believes to be student misconduct participates or cooperates in, or is otherwise associated with any investigation, shall not be subjected to retaliation.
-Anyone who believes he or she has been the target of retaliation for reporting, participating or cooperating in, or otherwise being associated with an investigation should immediately contact the appropriate department or individual(s).
-Any person found to have engaged in retaliation in violation of the student conduct policy shall be subject to disciplinary action, pursuant to ABAC's policy.

-False Complaints/Statements: Individuals are prohibited from intentionally giving false statements to an ABAC official.
-Any person found to have intentionally submitted false complaints, accusations, or statements, including during a hearing in violation of this Policy shall be subject to appropriate disciplinary action (up to and including suspension or expulsion) and adjudicated under the student conduct policy.

-Amnesty: Students are encouraged to report violations of the law and/or the student code of conduct, notwithstanding their own improper use of alcohol or drugs.
-Any student(s) who voluntarily and in good faith reports information to ABAC faculty or staff prior to any investigation concerning use of drugs or alcohol will not be voluntarily reported to law enforcement; nor will information that the individual provides be used against the individual for purposes of conduct violations.
-Nevertheless, these students may be required to meet with staff members in regards to the incident and may be required to participate in appropriate educational program(s).
+- 1. Confidentiality: Where a Complainant (where applicable) requests that their identity be withheld or the allegation(s) not be investigated, the institution should consider whether or not such request(s) can be honored while still promoting a safe and nondiscriminatory environment for the institution and conducting an effective review of the allegations.
+The institution should inform the requesting party that the institution cannot guarantee confidentiality and that even granting requests for confidentiality shall not prevent the institution from reporting information or statistical data as required by law, including the Clery Act. - 2.
+Retaliation: Anyone who has made a report or complaint, provided information, assisted, participated or refused to participate in any investigation or resolution under applicable Board or institution policy shall not be subjected to retaliation.
+Anyone who believes they have been subjected to retaliation should immediately contact the appropriate department or individual(s) for that institution.
+Any person found to have engaged in retaliation shall be subject to disciplinary action, pursuant to the institution's policy. - 3.
+False Complaints/Statements: Individuals are prohibited from knowingly giving false statements to an institution official.
+Any person found to have knowingly submitted false complaints, accusations, or statements, including during a hearing, in violation of applicable Board or institution policy shall be subject to appropriate disciplinary action (up to and including suspension or expulsion) and adjudicated pursuant to the institution's policy. - 4.
+Amnesty: Students should be encouraged to come forward and report violations of the law and/or student code of conduct notwithstanding their choice to consume alcohol or drugs.
+Information reported by a student during the conduct process concerning their consumption of drugs or alcohol will not be voluntarily reported to law enforcement; nor will information that the individual provides be used against the individual for purposes of conduct violations.
+Nevertheless, these students may be required to meet with staff members regarding the incident and may be required to participate in appropriate educational program(s).
 The required participation in an educational program under this amnesty procedure will not be considered a sanction.

-Nothing in this amnesty procedure shall prevent an ABAC faculty or staff member who is otherwise obligated by law (the Clery Act) to report information or statistical data as required.
+Nothing in this amnesty procedure shall prevent a university staff member who is otherwise obligated by law (the Clery Act) to report information or statistical data as required.